Meet Our Companion Animals

 Meet Ms. Moneypenny, our rescued dog.
 As a pup, she was left abandoned.
 We met her at the beach and almost being eaten by 5 crows.

-The school took her in.
+We took her in.
 She’s the most perfect, well-behaved, sensitive dog.
 It took almost a full year but she looks fabulous now and you’d never guess the rough life she had before.

 Ms. Moneypenny doesn’t bark, bite, jump, growl or do anything frightening.
-She heads the ‘Read for dogs’ programme for primary children at GIS.
+She heads the ‘Read for dogs’ programme for primary children at the Academy.
 We understand that not all children are comfortable around dogs.
 Some children that have not had an opportunity to be with dogs have a fear of them.
 As a child interacts with a gentle dog like Ms. Moneypenny they develop a better understanding of a dog.

 Meet Mr. James, our handsome fella.
 We rescued James as a pup from the side of the road, sleeping in the garbage.